aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 ---
-title: Manipulate Position Size and Designer Chart with Node.js via C++
+title: Manipulate Position, Size, and Designer Chart with Node.js via C++
-linktitle: Manipulate Position Size and Designer Chart
+linktitle: Manipulate Position, Size, and Designer Chart
 description: Learn how to use Aspose.Cells for Node.js via C++ to effectively manipulate the position, size, and designer chart in Microsoft Excel.
 Our guide will demonstrate how to adjust these properties for improved layout and visualization.
 keywords: Aspose.Cells for Node.js via C++, Position, Size, Designer Chart, Microsoft Excel, Layout, Visualization.
 type: docs